jdaless/HouseBot/README.md

 ` sudo apt-get install python-pip3 `
 ` sudo pip3 install flask `

-Create a private.txt file with the bot api key, the house's group chat id, and each member of the house's telegram user id in that order on seperate lines.
+Create a private.txt file with the bot api key, the house's group chat id, the server address, and each member of the house's telegram user id in that order on seperate lines.

 ` python3 flavortown_bot.py `